 - Extending your journey around Washington, these are some of the most incredible scenic drives you’ll find in the state.

-- And continuing your journey further south, don’t miss our favorite scenic drives to undertake in Oregon.
+- Or, continue your journey further south, don’t miss our favorite scenic drives to undertake in Oregon.

 - Seattle can make a fabulous starting point for a west coast national parks road trip – here’s what you can expect visiting 12 of the best in the west.